 Hi!
 I’m Keith.
 I live in a small town in NW Ireland where I used to run a B&B and publish a community tourism magazine.
 Recently, I started a new project in a nearby town in Northern Ireland.
 It’s a residential community facility that focuses on peace building and education.
 It’s not a commercial business, but a “not-for-profit” that needs lots of volunteers!

 The centre is in a town in the west of Northern Ireland in a very scenic area, which has a theatre, cinema, lots of shops, restaurants & pubs, sports centre with swimming pool and lots of activities to do in the area.
 There is a good bus service to Dublin, Belfast, Londonderry and Galway.
 Belfast airport is 1 ½ hours and Dublin airport 2 hours away.

-Since 2012, hundreds of wonderful people from all over the world have volunteered with us.
-We are very grateful for all they do.
-Some come for two weeks; most come for two or three months and some stay for a year!
-Others come back for a second, third or even fourth visit.
-It's best if people come for at least 2 months.
-This gives time to settle in and experience a lot more.
+Since 2012, hundreds of volunteers from many countries have helped our projects.
+We are very grateful for their help and friendship.
+Many have become our good friends and the reviews show most had an excellent time.
+Some people come for two weeks; most come for two or three months and some stay a year or come back for a second, third or even fourth visit!

 Cooking / shopping